Anon121442/FileLogger-4.1/README.md

 - !startfile - Starts a file.
 - !delfile - Deletes a file.
 - !hidefile \ !unhidefile - Hides/unhides a file.
+- # COPYRIGHTS!
+- ©FileLogger-4.1
+- IF REPOSTED WITCHOUT PERMS, IT WILL RESULT IN A DMCA TAKEDOWN!